Project management has never been simple. The bigger issue is how much time disappears into coordination instead of delivery.

 Here’s how to keep your data clean:

-- Data audits: regularly review historical data for completeness and accuracy.
+- Data audits: Regularly review historical data for completeness and accuracy.

-- Bias checks: analyze algorithmic recommendations for patterns of bias against specific team members or project types.
+- Bias checks: Analyze algorithmic recommendations for patterns of bias against specific team members or project types.

-- Standardization: enforce strict data entry protocols to ensure the AI receives clean, structured inputs.
+- Standardization: Enforce strict data entry protocols to ensure the AI receives clean, structured inputs.

 Build governance without blocking innovation